DDuijker/DDuijker/README.md

 ### Hi there 👋

 I'm Djoeke Duijker, a passionate software developer and tech enthusiast.
 I enjoy programming and solving complex problems.
-I am currently holding my internship at Van Lanschot Kempen and that's why I might not be as active as before!
+I am currently holding my Software Developer internship at Van Lanschot Kempen, that's why I might not be as active on here as before!
 So no worries, I never stopped coding ;).

 Here's a bit about me: